JanHerca/urantiapedia/output/wikijs/en/article/The_Mighty_Messenger/The_Mighty_Messenger_1999_Fall.md

 _MM:_  What effect, if any, do you think this publication will have on the “unity” efforts in the “movement”?

 _Binion:_  I believe Harry's publication has already had an adverse effect on the unity effort.
 I observe many readers with strong differing opinions who cannot separate Harry's role with the Fellowship from this issue.
-In their minds the Fellowship is tainted b

-because of his relationship and the Fellowship's silence, and that affects the unity effort.
+In their minds the Fellowship is tainted because of his relationship and the Fellowship's silence, and that affects the unity effort.

 _MM:_  Yes, we've seen a number of comments to that effect.
 What do you think the Fellowship needs to do about this?